CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

   - The VRF to layer 3 VNI mapping has to be consistent across all VTEPs.
 The layer 3 VNI has to be provisioned by the operator.

-  - The layer 3 VNI and layer 2 VNI cannot share the same number space;
-    for example, you cannot have *vlan10* and *vxlan10*.
+  - Layer 3 VNI and layer 2 VNI cannot share the same number space; that is, you cannot have vlan10 and vxlan10 for example.
 Otherwise, the layer 2 VNI does not get created.

   - In an MLAG configuration, the SVI used for the layer 3 VNI cannot be